PaulienVa/rugbymatch/exercices/Ex1.md

 As a team is composed of a list of players, we will check those conditions using some collection manipulations.

 Note that:
- * any collection in Kotlin is already a stream, comparing it to Java you don't need to do any conversion to `Stream<>`
+ * any collection in Kotlin is supports the same methods as the Java `Stream`.
+Comparing it to Java you don't need to do any conversion to `Stream<>`
  * A lambda expression can be written into brackets `{}`.
  * the single parameter of a lambda has an implicit name: `it`.